reconstruction & amendments

 15th Amendment – Voting Rights for Men (1870)

-This amendment said that citizens could not be denied the right to vote because of their race.
+This amendment said that citizens could not be denied the right to vote because of their person.
 It gave African American men the legal right to vote.

 Why Reconstruction Matters